ParisNeo/QGraphViz/README.md

 ## Actual status
 1. Simple graphs visualization (nodes + edges)
 2. Siple graphs writing to file
-3. Graph nodes are not now manipulable and we can add nodes and link them
+3. Graph nodes are now manipulable and we can add nodes and link them using the QWidget gui
 4. User application is informed wen a new connection is created between two nodes
 5. File parsing is not implemented yet
 6. Advanced nodes coloring and shapes are not yet implemented
+7. Subgraphs are not supported yet
+8. Only the dot layout is partially implemented